History of Harrison Barnes in Timeline

 December 26, 2017: Ties Career High with Double-Double

-On December 26, 2017, Harrison Barnes tied his career high with his sixth double-double of the season, registering 16 points and 10 rebounds in a win over the Toronto Raptors.
+On December 26, 2017, Harrison Barnes tied his career high with his sixth double-double of the season after registering 16 points and 10 rebounds in a win against the Toronto Raptors.

-On January 10, 2018, Harrison Barnes scored 13 of his 25 points in the fourth quarter of the Mavericks' win over the Charlotte Hornets, adding 11 rebounds.
+On January 10, 2018, Harrison Barnes scored 13 of his 25 points in the fourth quarter, leading the Mavericks to victory against the Charlotte Hornets.

 In 2018, Harrison Barnes missed the first four games of the season due to a strained right hamstring.